 The urban environment offers special opportunities for cultural contact and exchange among a variety of communities and ethnic groups.
-One example is in the Adams-Morgan/Mt.
-Pleasant neighborhoods, long recognized as the center of cultural activity in the city for Hispanic and African people from the U.S., Central and South America, the Caribbean, and Africa.
-The Hispanic population in the city is predominantly refugees from Guatemala and El Salvador, with smaller numbers from Mexico, Puerto Rico, and Cuba.
+One example is in the Adams Morgan and Mt.
+Pleasant neighborhoods, long recognized as the center of cultural activity in the city for Hispanic and African people from the U.S., Central and South American, the Caribbean, and Africa.
+The Hispanic population in this part of the city consists predominately of refugees from Guatemala and El Salvador, with smaller numbers from Mexico, Puerto Rico, and Cuba.
 Some groups, such as Cubans, arrived in more than one wave of migration, each from a different social class and carrying a different set of cultural traditions.
 Many of these communities celebrate select traditions particular to their own cultures.
-However, in other cases, where fewer community members can pass on specific traditions, many residents of Adams-Morgan have been forced to focus on other traditions similar to their own.
+However, in other cases, where fewer community members can pass on specific traditions, many residents of Adams

+Morgan have been forced to focus on other traditions similar to their own.
 This sharing of traditions has resulted in a synthesis or pan-ethnic style, celebrating a multicultural heritage.
 In this urban milieu Hispanic, Caribbean, and African musicians constantly create new urban performance forms by drawing fragments from known repertoires and styles and transforming them into new expressions through the use of new harmonies, updated texts, and changes in tempo, rhythmic configurations, or performance style.
 These traditional musicians often learn to play in a variety of musical styles from outside their own cultures in order to satisfy the tastes of their diverse audiences.
 The events for which they perform are rarely attended solely by their own ethnic communities.
-The musicians are able to switch musical styles as easily as others switch dialects within a language to communicate to their chosen audiences while their audiences expand their musical tastes and support them appreciatively.
+The musicians are able to switch musical styles as easily as others switch dialects within a language to communicate to their chosen audiences.

 Music is ephemeral, yet enduring.
 It embodies the values and aesthetics of a culture through words and restructuring of sound.
 It is flexible enough to incorporate melodies or poetry hundreds of years old, yet able to address the most contemporary issues with relative ease.
-An integral part of living, traditional culture thrives in urban Washington, D.C. through music.
-The Khmer Traditional Music Ensemble includes a wide range of instruments, left to right: kbim (hammer dulcimer), skor (hand drum), takbe (zither), tro (fiddle), roneat (xylophone), sampbo (double headed drum).
-Photo by Daphne Shuttleworth
+An integral part of living, traditional culture thrives in urban Washington, D.C., through music.

-Suggested reading
+Suggested Listening